Catholic Church and politics in the United States: Immigration

 Most immigration to the U.S. is from predominantly Roman Catholic nations and about 3/4 of all lapsed Catholics have been replaced by immigrant Catholics in the United States.

 In 2006, Cardinal Roger Mahony announced that he would order the clergy and laity of the Archdiocese of Los Angeles to ignore H.R.
 4437 if it were to become law.
 Cardinal Mahony personally lobbied senators Barbara Boxer and Dianne Feinstein to have the Senate consider a comprehensive immigration reform bill, rather than the enforcement-only bill that passed the House of Representatives.
 Cardinal Mahony also blamed the Congress for the illegal immigration crisis due to their failure to act on the issue in the previous 20 years, opposed H.R.
 4437 as punitive and open to abusive interpretation, and supported the Comprehensive Immigration Reform Act of 2006 (S. 2611).

+Climate change

+In 2015 Pope Francis declared that man-made climate change is caused by burning fossil fuels.
+The Pope stated the warming of the planet is rooted in "a throwaway culture" and the developed world's indifference to the destruction of the planet as it pursues short-term economic gains.
+However, one survey found that the Pope's statement did not significant affect the views of Catholics on the issue, while Catholic commentaries ranged from praise to dismissal, with some stating that it was not binding or magisterial due to its scientific nature.
+The Pope's statements on these issues were most prominently laid out in encyclical Laudato si'.
+The publication by Francis put pressure on Catholics seeking the Republican Party nomination for President in 2016, including Jeb Bush and Rick Santorum, who "have questioned or denied the established science of human-caused climate change, and have harshly criticized policies designed to tax or regulate the burning of fossil fuels."

-Transgender Rights
+Transgender rights

-The United States Conference of Catholic Bishops openly opposes the 2021 Equality Act which serves to address discrimination towards members of the LGBTQ+ community.
-They claim that the legislation discourages differing opinions on marriage and sexuality and codifies gender ideology in federal law.
+The United States Conference of Catholic Bishops have openly opposed the Equality Act which serves to address discrimination towards members of the LGBTQ+ community.
+They argued the Equality Act would threaten the religious freedom of Catholics, allow men into women's spaces, and jeopardize existing prohibitions to the federal funding of abortion.
+They claim that the legislation discourages differing opinions on marriage and sexuality as well as codifying "the new ideology of “gender” in federal law, dismissing sexual difference and falsely presenting “gender” as only a social construct."

-In this light, the Church recognizes that every human person is created in the image and likeness of God, male or female (Gen. 1:26-27).
-And so we should help people discover their true identities as children of God, not support them in the disordered attempt to reject their undeniable biological identity.